 Those 3 things described above, are the certain way to not only getting rid of cellulite, but also to stay cellulite free for good.

 That’s it.
 You will get rid of cellulite fast if you apply the three methods described above.
 There are obviously many other methods that can help decrease cellulite and/or speed up its reduction.
 To apply some other methods, it’s good to understand what cellulite is and what are its causes.

-Together with the exercises you should go on the anti-cellulite diet, to achieve even faster results.
-I wrote in detailed about the anti-cellulite diet here, so I won’t be writing much about it in this article.
+Together with the exercises and pills you might go on the anti-cellulite diet, to achieve even faster results.
+I wrote about the anti-cellulite diet here, so I won’t be writing much about it on this article.
 You can find all the anti-cellulite foods there.

-If you are the person who likes to know everything about the problem she’s facing, then below is all the important info about cellulite that you might need.
+If you are the person who likes to know everything about the problem you’re facing, then below is all the important info about cellulite that you might need.

 What is cellulite?

 Cellulite which is also known as dermopanniculosis deformans, adiposis edematosa, gynoid lipodystrophy, status protrusus cutis and orange peel syndrome refers to the abnormal protrusions of subcutaneous fat within the fibrous connective tissue of the skin.